2015 Singaporean general election: Background

 The maximum term of a Singaporean parliament is five years, within which it must be dissolved by the President and elections held within three months, as stated in the Constitution.
 As like the previous elections since 1959, voting is compulsory and results are based on the first-past-the-post system.
 Elections are conducted by the Elections Department, which is under the jurisdiction of the Prime Minister's Office.

-The General Election was the 17th General Election in Singapore and is the 12th since independence in 1965.
-The election coincides with the golden jubilee of the Republic of Singapore's founding.

-The governing People's Action Party (PAP) have secured their 14th consecutive term in office since 1959.
-This will be the PAP's third election with Lee Hsien Loong as its Secretary-General, and the country's first election after the passing of its founding Prime Minister Lee Kuan Yew.
-Some analysts suggested that an early election was indeed possible to garner "sympathy votes" might well backfire.
-It is also the country's first election where there are no walkovers in any of the constituencies, as voting will take place in Tanjong Pagar GRC for the first time.
+During the previous general election in 2011, the governing People's Action Party (PAP) had secured their 13th consecutive term in office since 1959.
+This was the PAP's third election with Lee Hsien Loong as its Secretary-General, and the country's first election after the death of its founding Prime Minister Lee Kuan Yew.
+Prior to the election, some analysts suggested that an early election to garner "sympathy votes" might backfire.
+It was also the country's first election where there were no walkovers in any of the constituencies, as voting took place in Tanjong Pagar GRC for the first time.

+The Returning Officer for this election was the chief executive director of the Energy Market Authority, Ng Wai Choong, taking over from Yam Ah Mee who had served in this role in the previous general election.
+He was also the first returning officer with a different announcement format on the results, with valid votes and rejected votes revealed as opposed to rejected votes and turnout in the past elections.

 Political parties

 The governing People's Action Party (PAP) has been in power since 1959 and is currently led by the Prime Minister Lee Hsien Loong.
-The leading Opposition party is The Worker's Party, led by Low Thia Khiang, with 7 elected seats and 2 NCMP seats.
-The Singapore People's Party led by Chiam See Tong has 1 NCMP seat.
+The leading Opposition party is The Worker's Party, led by Low Thia Khiang, with seven elected seats and two NCMP seats.
+The Singapore People's Party led by Chiam See Tong has one NCMP seat.
 A total of eight Opposition parties challenged the ruling party in this election.

 Electoral divisions

 The Electoral Boundaries Review Committee is convened before every general election to review electoral boundaries in view of population growth and shifts.
 The committee is appointed by the prime minister.
-The new electoral divisions were published on 24 July 2015, indicating the beginning of an election cycle.

-Singapore's largest newspaper, The Straits Times, created an interactive map of the boundary changes.
-Click here to explore the interactive.